Academic and Student Services, Offices, and Activities

 Intercollegiate athletics provides students with equitable opportunities to enhance their education, represent the University, and participate in athletics while developing skills and understanding.
 All undergraduate students are encouraged to participate in intercollegiate athletics as determined by their interests and capabilities.

 Participation in the program, however, is secondary to the academic expectations of students.
 To this end, it is the responsibility of those administering the program to schedule the length of playing seasons, the frequency of practice sessions, and the number of contests so that they shall not unreasonably conflict with students obligations to attend class regularly, to study, to develop their intellectual, moral, and social faculties, and to graduate from the university as educated men and women.
-The men’s program at Colorado Mesa University includes baseball, basketball, football, golf, soccer, swimming, tennis, lacrosse, cross country, track and field, triathlon and wrestling.
-Basketball, cross country, golf, beach volleyball, soccer, softball, swimming, tennis, lacrosse, track and field, triathlon, volleyball, and wrestling are available to women.
+The men’s program at Colorado Mesa University includes baseball, basketball, football, golf, soccer, swimming and diving, tennis, lacrosse, cross country, track and field, and wrestling.
+Basketball, cross country, golf, beach volleyball, soccer, softball, swimming and diving, tennis, lacrosse, track and field, triathlon, volleyball, and wrestling are available to women.

 Colorado Mesa University also offers competitive cheerleading.